-Taking the above-mentioned advantages, recent experiments using the Rydberg-atom arrays~\cite{bernien2017,keesling2019, guardado-sanchez2018,lienhard2018,scholl2020,ebadi2020, bluvstein2021,deleseleuc2019} have successfully realized various interesting many-body phenomena.
-For example, quantum phase transitions and nonequilibrium dynamics~\cite{bernien2017,keesling2019} have been observed in the Rydberg systems that simulate the one-dimensional Ising model with longitudinal and transverse magnetic fields.
-Furthermore, symmetry protected topological phases have been identified in the simulator that imitates the Su-Schrieffer-Heeger chain~\cite{deleseleuc2019}.
-Not only systems in one spatial dimension but also those in two spatial dimensions are feasible~\cite{guardado-sanchez2018,lienhard2018}.
-Very recently, the number of controllable atoms exceeds $200$~\cite{scholl2020,ebadi2020}.
+Owing to these advantages, recent experiments using Rydberg atom arrays~\cite{bernien2017,keesling2019, guardado-sanchez2018,lienhard2018,scholl2020,ebadi2020, bluvstein2021,deleseleuc2019} have successfully observed various interesting many-body phenomena.
+For example, quantum phase transitions and nonequilibrium dynamics~\cite{bernien2017,keesling2019} have been observed in Rydberg systems that realize the one-dimensional Ising model with longitudinal and transverse magnetic fields.
+Furthermore, symmetry-protected topological phases have been identified in a simulator that imitates the Su--Schrieffer--Heeger chain~\cite{deleseleuc2019}.
+The simulation of not only systems in one spatial dimension but also those in two spatial dimensions is feasible~\cite{guardado-sanchez2018,lienhard2018}.
+Very recently, the number of controllable atoms exceeded $200$~\cite{scholl2020,ebadi2020}.

-The recent development of quantum simulation experiments has led to a revival of theoretical research on fundamental quantum spin models.
-In particular, the study of nonequilibrium dynamics is one of the most active fields.
-For instance, the observation of certain states that exhibit anomalously slow thermalization~\cite{bernien2017,bluvstein2021} has stimulated the research on quantum many-body scars~\cite{turner2018a,turner2018b,james2019,shibata2020}.
-There are many open questions on how quantum information propagates regarding the real-time dynamics of the quantum Ising model~\cite{guardado-sanchez2018,lienhard2018}.
+The recent development of quantum simulation experiments has motivated a revival of theoretical research on fundamental quantum spin models.
+In particular, the study of nonequilibrium dynamics is among the most active fields.
+For instance, the observation of certain states that exhibit anomalously slow thermalization~\cite{bernien2017,bluvstein2021} has stimulated research on quantum many-body scars~\cite{turner2018a,turner2018b,james2019,shibata2020}.
+There are many open questions on how quantum information propagates in terms of the real-time dynamics of the quantum Ising model~\cite{guardado-sanchez2018,lienhard2018}.

-It is indispensable to understand the ground-state properties of the static systems before tackling these unsettled problems.
-The Ising model has served as a textbook example of describing a phase transition in statistical physics~\cite{sachdev2011,suzuki2013} because of its simpleness and solvability~\cite{pfeuty1970}.
-The Rydberg systems are suitable for realizing the quantum Ising model.
-There both longitudinal and transverse fields can be controlled by the frequency detuning and the Rabi frequency of the laser, respectively~\cite{robicheaux2005}.
-The ground-state phase diagrams of the quantum Ising models on several lattices have been extensively studied using the quantum Monte Carlo (QMC) method~\cite{bloete2002,moessner2000,moessner2001}.
+It is essential to understand the ground-state properties of static systems before tackling these unresolved problems.
+The Ising model has served as a textbook example of how to describe a phase transition in statistical physics~\cite{sachdev2011,suzuki2013} because of its simplicity and solvability~\cite{pfeuty1970}.
+Rydberg systems are suitable for realizing the quantum Ising model.
+In these systems, the longitudinal and transverse fields can be controlled by frequency detuning and the Rabi frequency of the laser, respectively~\cite{robicheaux2005}.
+The ground-state phase diagrams of quantum Ising models on several lattices have been extensively studied using the quantum Monte Carlo (QMC) method~\cite{bloete2002,moessner2000,moessner2001}.